Skip to content

 Full-stack package 🚧 attach --

-Legend -- ● uses this block · ◐ talks to a remote server (doesn't bundle one) · ×N replicated per service · 🚧 not yet wired end-to-end (see roadmap).
+Legend -- ● uses this block · ◐ talks to a remote server (doesn't bundle one) · ×N replicated per service. status: ✅ shipping · 🧪 beta (works, with caveats footnoted below) · 🚧 not yet wired end-to-end (see roadmap).
 Columns 2–7 are composition (what it's made of): sv / cl / na = which runtimes compile (na to a host binary, or to WebAssembly for in-browser native) · served = hosted by jac start (exposing any sv walkers/functions as a REST API) · packaged = produces a distributable artifact · shell = wrapped in a native desktop/mobile shell.
-The requires column is a different axis -- setup cost: toolchains you install yourself, excluding Jac plugins (jac-scale, jac-client, jac-desktop), which install through the Jac ecosystem.
+The requires column is a different axis -- setup cost: toolchains you install yourself, excluding the built-in scale subsystem (which ships with jaclang core; its optional deploy deps are pulled per-project via [scale.*] config + jac install) and the full-stack client/desktop framework (which also ships with jaclang core).

 Read across a row and the composition is the point: a full-stack app is just a service plus a client; in-browser native swaps the server for an na module compiled to wasm; a desktop app is a full-stack app plus a shell; microservices are a service replicated.
 The 🚧 rows aren't missing "kinds" -- they're capability combinations that aren't wired yet.